I love kombucha.

 - Add the remainder of the water.
 Before continuing to step four, you'll want to make sure your sweet tea is at room temperature, as high temperatures can kill the fermentation cultures.

 - Combine the sweet tea and starter fluid in your jar, then add your "starter fluid".

 - Cover with a cotton cloth (not cheesecloth as it's too loose) and let it sit for 7-10 days, at room temperature and out of the sunlight.
 In general, it'll go faster the warmer your home is, so if your house is cool, find a warmer spot.
 In winter months, I've brewed mine on top of my fridge, where it benefits from being higher, and also from the warmth generated by the fridge.

 - After about six days, stick a straw down past the newly forming pellicle, place your finger on top, and pull up a sample of the fluid.
 Do this each day until it has a combination of tartness and sweetness that you like, then move on to step 7.

 - Bottling day!
 Set aside two cups of the kombucha (the "starter fluid") and, if you want, your SCOBY/pellicle, for the next batch, then divide among your bottles.
 This is when you'd add flavouring items, detailed below.
 If you're not adding any flavouring elements, and you want strong carbonation, you could add a quarter teaspoon of sugar to fuel extra carbon dioxide production.
 You'll also start your next batch at this point, though you can wait a few days as well.
 (Your "starter fluid" will continue to ferment.)

 - Seal your bottles and keep them at room temperature for about 48-60 hours.
 This is called the second fermentation.
-If you're using plastic, you'll be able to feel them get hard as the carbon dioxide, on of the products of fermentation, builds up.
+If you're using plastic, you'll be able to feel them get hard as the carbon dioxide, one of the products of fermentation, builds up.
+Keeping the bottle sealed will trap that carbon dioxide, which will give you fizz when you finaly open it.

 - After 48 hours, it's ready to drink, or place in the fridge to slow the pressure build-up.